RahulPol/js-ts-node-golang/react/concepts/01-fundamentals.md

 - external images (hosted on different server) - just need an url
 - local images (public folder) - less performant
-- local images (src folder) - better solution for assets, since under the hood they get optimized.
+- local images (src folder) - better solution for assets, since under the hood they get optimized. however you must import it in your component you cant use it directly in the src as it is part of bundle and not hosted.

 - save image (Save Image As....)
 - create images folder in public